 A member who is not 100% vested in the Company contributions and is terminated prior to age 55 for reasons other than death or disability shall forfeit the non-vested Company contributions.
-As of December 31, 2010 and 2009, forfeited non-vested accounts totaled \$254,554 and \$384,158, respectively.
-Forfeiture balances are principally maintained in the Schwab Stable Value Fund until they are utilized.
+As of December 31, 2011 and 2010, forfeited non-vested accounts totaled \$186,336 and \$254,554, respectively.
+Forfeiture balances are principally maintained in the Schwab Stable Value Select Fund until they are utilized.
 Forfeiture balances may be applied against reasonable Plan expenses and may be used to reduce subsequent Company contributions.
 If the member is subsequently re-employed by the Company, such forfeited amount of the member's Company contributions shall be restored to the member's account, as defined in the Plan.
-During the year ended December 31, 2010, forfeitures of \$79,384 were used to pay for Plan expenses.
+During the year ended December 31, 2011, forfeitures of \$81,759 were used to pay the Plan's administrative expenses.